The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 • Some representatives of the American media voluntarily cooperated with the Soviet government, denying the existence of a famine in Ukraine.

-Ulyana Mazurkevich was a member of this commission on behalf of the public.
+Ulyana Mazurkevich was a member of this commission from the public.
 She says that sometimes even now it is difficult for her to believe at what high level they worked.
-“It was like a regular Congressional Commission.
-Congressmen and senators - members of the commission participated in the meetings in the premises of the Congress, we could call witnesses, went on business trips, prepared a report, and then presented it to the full composition of both chambers of Congress.
-The work of the permanent members of the commission and all expenses were paid by the American government, although I refused to compensate, - Mazurkevich recalls.
-“And this was then, she says, when no one had yet spoken of the Holodomor as genocide of the Ukrainian people, and there was no mention of it in American textbooks.”
-She tells with what enthusiasm the Holodomor researcher, historian James Mays, approached the work: he, like other members of the commission, understood that what they were doing had historical significance.
+“It was like an ordinary Congressional Commission.
+Congressmen and senators, members of the commission, participated in the meetings on the premises of Congress; we were able to call witnesses, went on business trips, prepared a report, and then presented it to the full composition of both chambers of Congress.
+The work of the permanent members of the commission and all expenses were paid by the American government, although I refused compensation,” recalls Mazurkevich.
+“And this was then,” she says, when no one had yet spoken about the Holodomor as a genocide of the Ukrainian people, and there was no mention of it in American textbooks.”
+She tells how enthusiastically Holodomor researcher and historian James Mace approached his work: he, like other members of the commission, understood that what they were doing was of historical significance.

-On the whole, the Holodomor remains a little-known tragedy for the American public.
-Since the United States does not have a single textbook or curriculum for all schools - plans are drawn up at the district and individual school level - it is difficult to say where exactly it is remembered.
-I suppose that attention is paid to this in schools in areas where Ukrainians live compactly.
-But on the whole, Americans don't know about the Holodomor.
-At least I can draw this conclusion from personal communication and numerous interviews that my colleagues and I recorded during the events dedicated to this tragedy. "
+For the American public in general, the Holodomor remains a little-known tragedy.
+Since there is no single textbook or curriculum for all schools in the United States—plans are made at the district and individual school level—it is difficult to say where exactly it is being remembered.
+I assume that schools in areas where Ukrainians live densely pay attention to this.
+But in general, Americans do not know about the Holodomor.
+At least this is the conclusion I can draw from personal communications and numerous interviews that my colleagues and I recorded during the events dedicated to this tragedy.”

 The Embassy is trying to spread knowledge about the Holodomor through various campaigns and exhibitions and the Ukrainian diaspora, in particular, through the support of websites with basic facts about the Holodomor in English.
 Here is such being conducted in California and this one - in Connecticut.